School exclusion zones

 The success of the trial will be measured through:

-- an increase in walking and cycling and reduction in car trips as measured through the annual Sustrans Hands Up Survey and WOW Travel Tracker; and
+- an increase in walking and cycling and reduction in car trips as measured through the annual Sustrans Hands Up Survey

 - consultation with stakeholders as measured through attitude surveys